tommorris/scribble/README.md

 * variable allocation using !
 * one-place lambda creation using ,,

+What does the code look like then?

+    [1,2,3,4,5].map ,, x + x

+is equivalent to

+    [1,2,3,4,5].map do |x| x + x end

+But requires a lot fewer keystrokes on iOS devices.
+Assigning variables is done like this:

+    a !
+5

+And comparison is done using the plain text operators:

+    5 gt 1

-This will be documented further, but in the spirit of [Why Day](http://whyday.org/) I wanted to put it out there quickly.
+This will be documented and developed further, but in the spirit of [Why Day](http://whyday.org/) I wanted to put it out there quickly.